Sigma 16mm f/1.4 DC DN Contemporary Lens

 Frequently Praised

-- Exceptional center sharpness wide open at f/1.4
+- Exceptional center-to-edge sharpness even wide open

 Frequently Criticized